The Bottle-O Racing Team

-Finishing runner-up to Jamie Whincup at Bathurst and taking his first career pole position in Townsville clearly stood out as highlights and showed that the dry-wit Reynolds displays out of the car is very different to the competitive driver in the car.
+Finishing runner-up to Jamie Whincup at Bathurst and taking his first career ARMOR ALL Pole Position in Townsville clearly stood out as highlights and showed the dry-wit Reynolds displays out of the car is very different to the competitive driver in the car.

 Reynolds won the Australian Formula Ford Championship in 2004 driving for the well-known Sonic Motor Racing squad, before graduating to the Porsche Carrera Cup with the Melbourne-based team.